Jobs lost in every state and lifesaving cures not discovered: Possible impacts of research cuts

 They are “real expenses, that’s the critical point – they are not fluff,” said Ulrich.
 Using separate cancer center funds to cover those costs would threaten other “activities that are really important to us in serving our communities across the mountain West.”

-A federal judge has blocked the move but until the court fight is done researchers aren’t sure what they can continue to afford.
+A federal judge has blocked the move for now but until the court fight is done researchers aren’t sure what they can continue to afford.

 ‘Indirect’ costs directly support local jobs